Queens Quay road upgrade, Belfast

 Queen's Quay Master Plan of Dec 2011

-Today the flyover is unnecessary because, even after the proposed development of Titanic Quarter there is nothing like the same level of traffic.
-This is because most traffic now uses the M3 to cross the Lagan and this is accessed by turning left onto Middlepath Street rather than right across the Queen's Bridge.
-As it is widely regarded as an eyesore (see photos below), Laganside have decided to demolish it and create a 3-lane dual-carriageway with traffic lights instead.
+Today the flyover is unnecessary because most traffic now uses the M3 to cross the Lagan and this is accessed from the Odyssey area by turning left onto Middlepath Street rather than right across the Queen's Bridge.
+As it is widely regarded as an eyesore (see photos below), the DSD have decided to demolish it and create a 2-lane single-carriageway with traffic lights instead.
 It is unclear whether traffic still wishing to use the former route of the flyover will be able to cross Middlepath Street at the lights or if they will have to go round the one-way system.
+Planning permission was granted in 2006.

 Updates